kamerynjw/kamerynjw.github.io/teaching/2020/math455/coronavirus.md

 Dear class,

 With the coronavirus pandemic UH is moving all classes to being online-only.
-Tentatively, UH is scheduled to resume in-person classes on Monday, April 13.
-But this is contingent on what happens with the pandemic.
-I am working under the assumption that we will be online-only for the remainder of the semester; if that turns out to be inaccurate 🤞 then we will as much as possible go back to the original plan for the class.
+This will last through the end of the semester.

 Below you will find detailed information about the changes this class will go through.
 Please read through thoroughly.
 But first I want to make some general comments.